opf/openproject/docs/repositories/README.md

 OpenProject can (by default) browse Subversion and Git repositories, but it does not serve them to git/svn clients.

-We do however support an integration with the Apache webserver to create and serve repositories on the fly, including integration into the fine-grained project authorization system of OpenProject.
+We support integration with the Apache webserver to create and serve repositories on the fly along with contributions to the fine-grained project authorization system of OpenProject.

 ## Existing Repositories

 Using the default configuration, OpenProject allows you to *link* existing Subversion and Git repositories from the local filesystem (For Subversion, you can also integrate repositories from other servers using basic auth credentials).

-When you link these repositories in OpenProject, you may browse the repository through OpenProject.
+After linking the repositories, you may browse the repository through OpenProject.

 This functionality is extended with managed repositories, whose life spans are actively controlled by OpenProject.
 You can explicitly create local repositories for a project and configure repository access using permission the existing access-control functionality on a per-project level.